 - All images must be centered if they are on their own line (not aligned with text).

-- We also accept Shutterstock images; if you need one purchases for an SEJ piece, please contact Kelsey at kelsey [at] searchenginejournal.com with the WordPress post URL (if applicable) and she’ll hook you up.
+- We also accept Shutterstock images; if you need one purchased for an SEJ piece, please contact Kelsey at kelsey [at] searchenginejournal.com with your WordPress post URL (if applicable) and she’ll hook you up.

-- Screenshots need to be attributed as such: Screenshot taken xx/xx/xxxx of www.domain.com, with the Xs notating the date.
+- Screenshots need to be attributed as such: Screenshot taken xx/xx/xxxx of www.domain.com.

 - All photos must have attribution either immediately below the image, in the caption of the image, or en masse at the end of the article, in chronological order.
 This includes screenshots.
 Like this: Image credit: Shutterstock.com.
 Used under license.

-- WordPress Featured Image: Author must select a featured image (See on the right hand sidebar) that is at least 620 pixels wide and 300 pixels tall.
+- WordPress Featured Image: Author must select a featured image (See on the right hand sidebar) that is at least 760 pixels wide and 360 pixels tall.
+Please preview your article before submitting to make sure the featured image is formatted correctly.

 - Alt tags for all images.
 This can be the article title or a succinct description of the photo that fits the article topic.